-Prof. Lignos teaches graduate and undergraduate courses in Seismic Design, Nonlinear Behaviour of steel structures, Structural Stability and Performance-based Earthquake Engineering.
+Prof. Lignos teaches graduate and undergraduate courses in Seismic Design, Nonlinear Behaviour of steel structures, Structural Stability, Nonlinear Analysis and Performance-based Earthquake Engineering.
 His awards for teaching, research and service in Civil Engineering include the 2011 Outstanding Teaching Award from the Faculty of Engineering at McGill University, as well as the 2012 and 2013 Outstanding reviewer award from ASCE, the 2013 State-of-the-Art in Civil Engineering Award by ASCE and the 2014 Christophe Pierre Award for Research Excellence - Early Career from the Faculty of Engineering at McGill University.
 Just recently, he received the 2019 Walter L. Huber Civil Engineering Research Prize from ASCE for significant contributions in developing state of the art methods to simulate extreme limit states in steel structures.

 Prof. Lignos is a member of ASCE and the Earthquake Engineering Research Institute.
 He acts as an Associate Editor for Metal Structures and Seismic Effects of the ASCE Journal of Structural Engineering and he joined the Editorial Board of Earthquake Spectra and Earthquake Engineering and Structural Dynamics International journals.
 Professor Lignos serves as an acting member of the CEN/TC 250/SC 8/WG 2 and has been selected as a member of the Project Team (PT2) for the Eurocode 8-Part 1 Current Revisions for Steel and Composite Structures.
 He is also a member of the Canadian Standards Association (CSA) S16 technical committee for Steel Structures.
 Prof. Lignos is involved as a NEHRP consultant in numerous research-to-practice projects related to the behaviour and nonlinear modelling and analysis of steel structures applicable to the engineering practice through the Applied Technology Council (ATC).